A Complete Guide to Buying the Right Gun Safes for Gun Owners

-Safe Door – If the frame is of good quality, you can then look to the safe’s moving parts.
+Safe Door – If the frame is of good quality, you can then look at the safe’s moving parts.
 The door, for example, should be made of the same material as the wall and have the right type of bolts that seals everything once locked.

-The Door Jamb – This part should be made out of extremely durable material, while providing the right amount of clearance between the door and the walls.
+The Door Jamb – This part should be made out of extremely durable material while providing the right amount of clearance between the door and the walls.
 You don’t want a door jamb where your hands can easily slip through the hinges.

 Gun Safes Lock Options

 The locking mechanism installed on your safe is what keeps everything in the safe sealed.
 There are three mainline lock types used by safes nowadays, and each has its own set of advantages and disadvantages.

 The oldest locking mechanism of the three, a combination lock requires little to no maintenance.
 It can operate indefinitely, provided that it remains in good condition.
 Also, it requires no batteries to operate.

 The only downside with combination locks is that they are slow to operate.
 In an emergency, you’d rather not waste your time fiddling with locking sequences.
 You have to immediately respond to the threat.
 Also, there are certain combination locks that are easy to bypass, especially those made with substandard materials.